plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 ## Never the smallest

 I had often read that the 1999 edition of the *Guiness Book of World Records* deemed the **Game Boy Camera* the world's smallest digital camera.
-While doing some cursory research for this article, I wanted to read this mention in Guiness directly, so I headed to the Internet Archive's controversial book rental system to read the 1999 Guiness book.
+While doing some cursory research for this article, I wanted to read this mention in Guinness directly, so I headed to the Internet Archive's controversial book rental system to read the 1999 Guinness book.
 [Here is the paragraph talking about the Game Boy Camera on page 294.](https://archive.org/details/guinnessbookofre00newy/page/294/mode/2up)

 !fig

 As you can see reading it, no mention is made of the Game Boy being the smallest of anything.
-You could perhaps read the description of the PC-21XP described as the world's smallest pinhole video camera and think this applies to the Game Boy Camera.
+You could perhaps read the description of the PC-21XP described as the world's smallest pinhole video camera and think this applies to the *Game Boy Camera*.
 Unfortunately, the cartridge does not use a PC-21XP as its camera element.
-The Camera uses a [Mitsubishi M64282FP CMOS image sensor](https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/f2012/qs44_twc55/qs44_twc55/datasheets/MITSUB_image_sensor.pdf).
 So the book actually mixes two subject matters into one paragraph, and uses the confusing title *Smallest Cameras*.
 You could still read the paragraph and believe they simply did not directly write it, but the book actually names the Panasonic NV-DCF2B as the world's smallest digital camera with a viewfinder just one page before.
 Reading the rest of the section on gadgets, it's clear the paragraph is just meant to describe an interesting device.
-Two other devices which are not record-holders of anything are also mentioned later in the book: a lollipop that plays music and a 360 degrees television.
+Two other devices which are not record-holders of anything are later mentioned in the same manner as the *Game Boy Camera*: a lollipop that plays music and a 360 degrees television.

+To be 100% sure, I contacted Guinness by email and they confirmed that the *Game Boy Camera* was never assigned any record.

 !fig
 Case closed: the Game Boy Camera was never the world's smallest anything.

-Any mention of a Guiness record, even when properly transcribing what is written by Guinness, is spurious.
-It's always been a book of factoids and weird trivia more than a serious reference.
-Reading anything related to products feels like you're reading a collection of statements pulled straight out of press releases.
-How can anyone validate the record for the [most recyclable car](https://archive.org/details/guinnessbookofre00newy/page/274/mode/2up) beyond the cmanufacturer's own statement?
-Couple that with the extremely difficult relationship between the speedrunning community and Guiness, and it shows a company incapable of understanding video games.
+Any mention of a Guiness record, even when properly transcribing what is written by Guinness, should be questioned.
+It's always been a book of factoids and weird trivia instead of a serious reference.
+Reading anything related to technology feels like you're reading a collection of statements pulled straight out from press releases.
+How can anyone validate the record for the [most recyclable car](https://archive.org/details/guinnessbookofre00newy/page/274/mode/2up) beyond the car company's own statement?
+Couple that with the extremely difficult relationship between the speedrunning community and Guinness, and it shows a company incapable of understanding video games.
 Case in point, Guiness removed Billy Mitchell's gaming records when his cheating was revealed and somehow [reinstated those same records two years later](https://www.guinnessworldrecords.com/news/2020/6/a-statement-from-guinness-world-records-billy-mitchell-621053), **after** he had been unequivocally proven to have lied about his achievements, which led to him [banned from both serious *Donkey Kong* score-keeping organizations](https://arstechnica.com/gaming/2018/04/premiere-game-scoreboard-bans-billy-mitchell-in-donkey-kong-cheating-scandal/).
-They also [assigned ultra-specific records to Tommy Tallarico](https://youtu.be/0twDETh6QaI?t=3627) in a blatant display of their [pay-for-play record scheme](https://www.npr.org/sections/money/2017/09/20/552203402/episode-795-is-record-breaking-broken).
+They also [assigned ultra-specific records to Tommy Tallarico](https://youtu.be/0twDETh6QaI?t=3627) in a clear display of their [pay-for-play record scheme](https://www.npr.org/sections/money/2017/09/20/552203402/episode-795-is-record-breaking-broken).

-To get back to the Game Boy Camera, the wrong information about the record has been on Wikipedia since it was added by an [anonymous contributor in June 2008](https://en.wikipedia.org/w/index.php?title=Game_Boy_Camera&diff=prev&oldid=219108575).
-You can now find this fake fact mentioned in tons of articles online, on Wikia, probably in a bunch of books.
-Look at [Digicam History](http://www.digicamhistory.com/) and [Digitalkameramuseum](https://www.digitalkameramuseum.de/en/) for example, two old websites cataloguing the pre-1999 history of digital camera who both carry the false record.
-I've emailed both to have them remove it, but I predict I will see this false information repeated until I die.
+To get back to the Game Boy Camera, the wrong information about the size record has been on Wikipedia since it was added by an [anonymous contributor in June 2008](https://en.wikipedia.org/w/index.php?title=Game_Boy_Camera&diff=prev&oldid=219108575).
+You can now find it in tons of articles online, on Wikia, on digital camera museum websites, probably in a bunch of books.
+I predict I will see this false information repeated until I die.

 ## Accessing Your Pictures